EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

 We recommend to add as many shims as necessary but as few as possible.
 Coarse grinding in conjunction with too many shims may lead to jamming.
-LIGHT-cones (usually) require a minimum of 0.2mm shims (already installed by manufacturer when adjusting grinders before packing).
+AP-cones (usually) require a minimum of 0.2mm shims (already installed by manufacturer when adjusting grinders before packing).
 After shimming, slowly and while running, turn the macro-ring of your empty and cleaned grinder to 1 - if the movement is being slowed down (with a squealing) before reaching 1, too many shims have been added.

 Does the etzMAX-Updater APP work with Android?
 Although it would, at this point, we do not offer Updates via Android based on the fact that updating firmware via Android is challenging to the point of delivering negative user experiences.